HyperGAN/HyperGAN/README.md

 ## Samples

-The following are a small sample of the manifold that our generator learns.
+The following are a small sample of the manifolds that our generators have learned.

 Randomly chosen: